Rebnnenx/CS-Mobile-Apps/README.md

 # CS-Mobile-Apps Group Project To-Do List:
 -Design the main menu
 -Create tutorial fragment that shows at the start of the game?

--Improve how the Game Over Screen looks

--Sound Effects